-One of the most respected Beat writers and acclaimed American poets of his generation, Allen Ginsberg enjoys a prominent place in post-World War II American culture.
-He was born in 1926 in Newark, New Jersey, and raised in nearby Paterson.
-The son of an English teacher and Russian expatriate, Ginsberg’s early life was marked by his mother’s psychological troubles, including a series of nervous breakdowns.
+One of the most respected Beat writers and acclaimed American poets of his generation, Allen Ginsberg was born on June 3, 1926 in Newark, New Jersey and raised in nearby Paterson, the son of an English teacher and Russian expatriate.
+Ginsberg’s early life was marked by his mother’s psychological troubles, including a series of nervous breakdowns.
 In 1943, while studying at Columbia University, Ginsberg befriended William Burroughs and Jack Kerouac, and the trio later established themselves as pivotal figures in the Beat Movement.
 Known for their unconventional views, and frequently rambunctious behavior, Ginsberg and his friends also experimented with drugs.
 On one occasion, Ginsberg used his college dorm room to store stolen goods acquired by an acquaintance.
 Faced with prosecution, Ginsberg decided to plead insanity and subsequently spent several months in a mental institution.
 After graduating from Columbia, Ginsberg remained in New York City and worked various jobs.
 In 1954, however, he moved to San Francisco, where the Beat Movement was developing through the activities of such poets as Kenneth Rexroth and Lawrence Ferlinghetti.

 In addition to stunning critics, Howl stunned the San Francisco Police Department.
 Because of the graphic sexual language of the poem, they declared the book obscene and arrested the publisher, poet Lawrence Ferlinghetti.
 The ensuing trial attracted national attention, as prominent literary figures such as Mark Schorer, Kenneth Rexroth, and Walter Van Tilberg Clark spoke in defense of Howl.
 Schorer testified that “Ginsberg uses the rhythms of ordinary speech and also the diction of ordinary speech.
 I would say the poem uses necessarily the language of vulgarity.”
 Clark called Howl “the work of a thoroughly honest poet, who is also a highly competent technician.”
 The testimony eventually persuaded Judge Clayton W. Horn to rule that Howl was not obscene.
 The qualities cited in its defense helped make Howl the manifesto of the Beat literary movement.
 Including such novelists as Jack Kerouac and William Burroughs and poets Gregory Corso, Michael McClure, Gary Snyder, and Ginsberg, the Beats wrote in the language of the street about previously forbidden and unliterary topics.
 The ideas and art of the Beats greatly influenced popular culture in America during the 1950s and 1960s.